Brain-Train-Consultancy-services-LLP/ai-open-problem-prompts/README.md

 # ai-open-problem-prompts
-Open, team-based AI problem prompts for collaborative development
+Open, team-based AI problem prompts for collaborative thinking and development

-## Non-Negotiable Participation Rule
+---

-❗ Solo repositories will not be reviewed or evaluated.
+## Purpose

-Only team-based repositories with a minimum of **5 contributors** are eligible for visibility, reviews, or any form of selection.
+This repository exists as an open thinking and collaboration space for exploring real-world AI problems through discussion, reasoning, critique, and collective problem-solving.

-This ecosystem is designed for collaboration, leadership development, and real-world teamwork.
+This is not a hiring initiative, internship program, or evaluation drive.

-Repositories created or maintained by a single individual will be ignored without exception.
+No applications, registrations, or permissions are required to participate.

 ---